Cl4sm/CSE576_Project/submissions/phase2-dataset-2/submit-this-README.md

 # README

 This is a document describing how we created the dataset, how to run the scripts to recreate the dataset and the task split up between the team for the project.
-We strongly recommend using a Markdown previewer to read this, specially for the instructions to recreate the dataset: either your editor's markdown preview or [an online previewer](https://dillinger.io/).
+We strongly recommend using a Markdown previewer to read this, especially for the instructions to recreate the dataset: use either your editor's markdown preview or [an online previewer](https://dillinger.io/).

 ## Dataset description